 Dress for comfort

 Take advantage of this time and ditch the dress pants and shirts and replace them with comfortable alternatives.
 While going full on bum mode 24/7 may not be good for your mental health – there are many hacks to upping the comfort level.
-For example: wearing comfortable cotton underwear and bras.
-It’s times like these where comfortable undergarments are essential y’all.
-Luckily SKIMS just launched an entire line of comfortable (and breathable) cotton underwear, bras, bralettes and more!
-I just placed a huge order and am in love with my selections so far!
+For example: wearing comfortable clothing.
+It’s times like these where comfortable clothing and undergarments are essential y’all.
+Check out my favorite affordable loungewear.

 Weekly check-ins with friends